Registration Closing this Week

 Dr Tricia Stadnyk

-The closed book final examination (2 hour) will be given on the last day of the course.
-Exercises and literature review are due two months after they are assigned and are submitted electronically to Dr. Pomeroy via the Blackboard system.
+The closed book final examination (2 hour) will be given electronically one month after the last day of the course.
+Exercises and literature review are due two months after they are assigned and are submitted electronically to Dr. Pomeroy.

 NOTE: you must work independently and originally in all assignments and examinations, cite appropriately in submitted essay material and follow the University of Saskatchewan Academic Misconduct Rules.

-Non-credit (audit) students must complete the quantitative exercises and attend all lectures and field excursions.
+Non-credit (audit) students must complete the quantitative exercises and attend all lectures.
 Those taking the course for university credit must complete all assignments, the literature review and the final examination.

 All students are required to enroll in Geography 827 at the University of Saskatchewan in either an audit or credit capacity.
 Options are available to switch between these for some time after the course.
 See below for more details.